NEW FOR 2021!

 From 1959 to 1969, Saugatuck was the scene of an array of music festivals starring the likes of Dizzy Gillespie and Alice Cooper.
 This Saugatuck Music Festivals PDF by Mike Sweeney is a terrific history of those events and the times.

-The Society has an extensive Photo, Archives and Objects collection relating to the Saugatuck and Douglas area.
-The Archives office is located in the lower level of the Old School House History Center and is open to the public for research on Monday afternoons or by appointment.
+The SDHC cares for an extensive Photo, Archives and Objects collection relating to the Saugatuck and Douglas area.
+The Archives are located in the Old School House History Center in Douglas and is open to the public for research on Monday afternoons or by appointment.
 Contact Mary Voss via the archives office phone at 269.857.7901 or by email.

 The Chain Ferry by Edna Hotchkiss